Prittlewell: Saxons and Vikings

 Following the decline of Roman Britain, the area came under the influence of Saxon raiders, over time becoming established as part of the kingdom of the East Saxons.
-During this time (largely the 5th and 6th centuries), the historic Saxon name of Prittleuuella came into being.
-Part of a blocked archway built of Roman tiles survives in the north wall of the chancel of St Mary's church, and it has long been assumed that it represents part of a small Anglo-Saxon chapel built in the 7th century, possibly as early as the reign of King Sæberht of Essex.
-However, more recent study and comparison with surviving architectural remains elsewhere suggest instead that the arch may date as late as the 10th or early 11th century, and that this is the date of the first church to be built on the site.
+Part of a blocked archway built of Roman tiles survives in the north wall of the chancel of St Mary's church; it has long been assumed that it represents part of a small Anglo-Saxon chapel, built in the seventh century, possibly as early as the reign of King Sæberht of Essex.

+However, more recent study and comparison with surviving architectural remains elsewhere suggest instead that the arch may date as late as the tenth or early 11th century, and that this is the date of the first church to be built on the site.

 Royal Saxon tomb

 The construction works of 1923 and 1930 that revealed Roman burials also unearthed evidence of numerous Anglo-Saxon burials, a significant number of which were high-status or warrior burials containing weapons, imported goods, jewellery and decorative beads, some of which were made out of glass.
-The high status of the area during the Anglo-Saxon period was confirmed by the discovery of a substantial and undisturbed 7th-century chamber tomb in 2003.
+The high status of the area during the Anglo-Saxon period was confirmed by the discovery of a substantial and undisturbed seventh-century chamber tomb in 2003.
 The burial site was uncovered by archaeologists from Museum of London Archaeology, who had been commissioned to prepare the site in advance of a road widening scheme.

 In 2009, following local opposition, the scheme was dropped and the traffic congestion eased by works to a different road location.

 The unusually rich contents and their condition have excited archaeologists, being described as "unique" by the Museum of London.
-A fuller description of the excavation and the artefacts of the burial chamber, originally thought to be of Sæberht of Essex, can be seen at the dedicated Museum of London website.
-The story of the excavation was also thought so significant as to be the subject of a special documentary titled "King of Bling", as part of the Time Team series.
+(Note: A fuller description of the excavation and the artefacts of the burial chamber, originally thought to be of Sæberht of Essex, can be seen at the dedicated Museum of London website.)
+The story of the excavation was thought significant enough to be the subject of a special documentary titled "King of Bling", as part of the Time Team series.